oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/helidon-data.md

 The `@Path("/{itemName}/{itemCount}")` makes two params called itemName and itemCount available.
 Then in the method signature the `@PathParam("itemName")` binds whatever was in the itemName path param to the itemName parameter, and the same for the itemCount.

-Helidon does sanity checks here, it the itemCount wasn't a String version of an integer then the caller would get an error message from the Helidon framework itself before the method was called.
+Helidon does sanity checks here.
+If the itemCount wasn't a String version of an integer then the caller would get an error message from the Helidon framework itself before the method was called.

 Here (to make it clear what's happening) I've used the same name for the path and method param, but that's not required.

 Other possible sources for the params are @QueryParam and @FormsParam.
-Which one you chose will depend on what the URL you are expecting (or want) to get.
+Which one you chose will depend on what URL you are expecting (or want) to get.

 ## Accessing the database